 I hope this experiment proves helpful to you.
 As a long time customer myself, I completely get how using something new (like e-liquids instead of pre-filled tanks) might have a bit of a learning curve, so I am always willing to share my experiences.
 If you found this helpful, or have run similar experiments with different results, please let us know!

-Guest blog by John Crumley, White Cloud Customer Service Sentinel.
+Guest blog by John Crumley, beloved White Cloud Customer Service Sentinel.